Extracting the photon indistinguishability error from measurable quantum observables: Summary of key findings

 \section{Summary of key findings}

-The first key finding of this work is that the combined effects of loss and multiphoton errors effectively result in an increase in the photon indistinguishability error.
-This motivates the introduction of the \textit{effective} indistinguishability error $\tilde{\epsilon}$, such that $\Tr[\rho_1^2] = (1 - \tilde{\epsilon})^2$ defines the single-photon trace purity.
+The first the key finding of this work is that the interplay between loss and multiphoton errors can be described as an \textit{effective} indistinguishability error $\tilde{\epsilon}$, such that $\Tr[\rho_1^2] = (1 - \tilde{\epsilon})^2$ defines the single-photon trace purity.
 For a wide range of practical sources, the effective indistinguishability error is, to first order in $g^{(2)}(0)$, approximated by: where $\epsilon$ is the intrinsic indistinguishability error and $\eta$ is the overall transmission efficiency.

 The second key finding is that the choice of measurement method determines how the measured visibility should be interpreted to extract the photon indistinguishability error: \begin{itemize} \item Use $V_{\text{HOM}} = (1-\tilde{\epsilon})^2 \left(1- g^{(2)}(0) \right)$ when the visibility is extracted from \textit{coincidence counts} \cite{tomm2021bright,gonzalez2025two}. \item Use $V_{\text{HOM}} = (1-\tilde{\epsilon})^2 - g^{(2)}(0)$ when the visibility is extracted from the \textit{intensity correlator} \cite{ollivier2021hong}. \end{itemize} The remainder of this work is dedicated to deriving and substantiating these results.